 Until May 2008, linguistics was not on my radar at all.
 Like, I didn’t even know what it was.
 I didn’t even take any foreign language courses in high school.

 There were a few signs though.
 The one I remember most was from when I was in a play my freshman year of high school.
 I didn’t have a big role, so I had to kill a lot of time in the drama room while the others rehearsed.
 I was flipping through one of the textbooks and I saw this chart with what’s called the International Phonetic Alphabet.
 My brother, who had taken a couple theater classes, had mentioned the IPA to me a few years prior.
 He described it as basically if you can transcribe it well and read it well, you can use it to, in theory, speak in any accent.
 I remember thinking it was so cool so I copied down all the symbols from that book.
-I’m pretty sure I still have that piece of paper somewhere too.
+[Edit: I found the paper!
+Here it is!]

 Anyway, it was in May of 2008 that I got the call that I’d be a missionary in Brazil.
 Meaning I’d have to learn Portuguese.
 Even though I would be spending the first two months of my mission in an intensive language school, I went ahead and tried learning as much as I could beforehand.
 And it was then that I realized that learning languages was pretty cool!
 I finally saw the IPA in action, and was able to use it to learn the sounds.
 But I remember it blew my mind that, for hundreds of millions of people, “house blue” sounds totally normal and “blue house” sounds totally wrong.
 Blew.
 My.
 Mind.